camunda-community-hub/challenges/CD_CI/solution/solution.md

  # Different solution

-Different solution are explained here, based on different tool.
+Different solutions are explained here, based on different tools.
 Each solution explore two targets: a SaaS environment and a Self Manage environment

 # Different tool
 ## GitHub action